Overview

 Causes

-In cystic fibrosis, a defect (mutation) in a gene — the cystic fibrosis transmembrane conductance regulator (CFTR) gene — changes a protein that regulates the movement of salt in and out of cells.
-The result is thick, sticky mucus in the respiratory, digestive and reproductive systems, as well as increased salt in sweat.
+In cystic fibrosis, a change in a gene causes problems with the protein that controls the movement of salt and water in and out of cells.
+This gene is the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
+It affects the cells that make mucus, sweat and digestive juices.
+When the CFTR protein doesn't work as it should, the result is thick, sticky mucus in the respiratory, digestive and reproductive systems, as well as extra salt in sweat.

-Children need to inherit one copy of the gene from each parent in order to have the disease.
-If children inherit only one copy, they won't develop cystic fibrosis.
-However, they will be carriers and could pass the gene to their own children.
+To have cystic fibrosis, children must get one copy of the changed CFTR gene from each parent.
+If children get only one copy, they won't develop CF. But they will be carriers and could pass the changed gene to their own children.
+People who are carriers may have no symptoms of CF or a few mild symptoms.

 Risk factors